Motorized shades can make window treatments an even better investment, allowing you to control them from an app or a virtual assistant like Josh AI.

-A newer method, also introduced by Hunter-Douglas under the same model name (“Power View Rechargeable”) uses a rechargeable lithium-ion battery wand which takes up an inch of space, but it allows you to recharge the battery in place or remove the entire battery pack and sit it in a charger for 3-4 hours to recharge.
+Newer methods use a rechargeable lithium-ion battery wand that takes up an inch of space.
+This option allows you to recharge the battery in place or remove the entire battery pack and sit it in a charger for 3-4 hours to recharge.
 Either option will work with your motorized shades.

-Batteries for automated shades should last for about 2 years.
-However, this depends on how much heat they are subjected to.
-If the shade is being used in a very sunny window, for example, that battery may need charging sooner compared to those in a less sunny location.
+Batteries for automated shades should last for about two years.
+However, this depends on how much heat they're exposed to.
+If the shade is in a very sunny window, for example, that battery may need charging sooner compared to those in a less sunny location.

-Hardwired motorized window treatments offer whisper-quiet operation, are perfect for heavy window coverings, and can be controlled through Radio Frequency communication, Infrared, and other alternatives.
+Hardwired motorized window treatments offer whisper-quiet operation.
+They're also perfect for heavy window treatments and can be controlled through radio frequency communication, infrared, and other alternatives, like Zigbee.

-Keep in mind, that hard-wired choices run on the same electricity as the rest of the house or business.
-If you experience frequent power outages, your shades wouldn’t work without power.
+Hardwired choices run on the same electricity as the rest of the house or business.
+If you experience frequent power outages, your shades won't work without power.

 When in doubt, most experts recommend wiring for high-voltage, in case your window treatments will need more power to lift or move them.
 And you can always run DC motors on high-voltage wiring, whereas you can't operate AC motors on low-voltage.

-Once you have installed your shades, you can control your shades in various ways:
+Once you have installed your shades, you can control them in various ways:

-If your shades are connected to a larger automation system, you’ll be able to access them through the same smart hub as the rest of your devices.
-Whether it's an app on your phone or a Control4 system, this flawless method allows you to control your shades from anywhere in your home.
+If your shades are connected to a larger automation system, you can access them through the same smart hub as your other devices.
+Whether it's an app on your phone or a Control4 system, this method allows you to control your shades from anywhere in your home.

 When you are ready to decide which shades you want to install, consult your Hive Design Team and figure out what will work best in your home.
 Have any questions?
 You can reach Hive by calling at 813-575-HIVE or reaching us through our contact page.